stygio/emotion-recognition/README.md

 # Review of emotional recognition datasets publications:

+A summarization of a multitude of dataset publications in the emotion recognition domain considered for use in this project.

 ## Datasets used in the project

 ### Deep Affect Prediction in-the-wild: Aff-Wild Database and Challenge, Deep Architectures, and Beyond